human-guide/book/manuscript/001-welcome-to-life.md

 This book is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
 In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the book or the use or other dealings in the book.

 The contents of this book in part and whole is only to ever remain free and must never be sold for any commercial purposes in any form, with the strict exception of use by any form of training or educational providers, institutions or public bodies (commercial or otherwise) that wish to further education within a business, organisation or at the local, national or international levels.
-So long as the knowledge contained within this book remains free to the recipient, student or trainee, it will be acceptable under the terms of the license, even if this statement contradicts in part the exact terms of the license below.
+So long as the knowledge contained within this book remains free to the recipient, student or trainee, or is funded through a non-obligatory donation, it will be acceptable under the terms of the license, even if this statement contradicts in part the exact terms of the license below.

 This work is licensed with love under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).